 The Indian government recently conferred the status of ‘Institutions of Eminence’ (IoEs) to three public and three private academic institutions.

-Indian Institute of Science (IISc), Bangalore and the Indian Institutes of Technology at Bombay and Delhi (IITs) have been chosen from the public category.
-BITs, Pilani, Manipal Academy of Higher Education and Reliance Foundation’s yet-to-be-set-up Jio Institute have received this honour from the private sector institutions.
+Indian Institute of Science (IISc), Bangalore, and the Indian Institutes of Technology at Bombay and Delhi (IITs) have been chosen from the public category.
+BITs Pilani, Manipal Academy of Higher Education, and Reliance Foundation’s yet-to-be-set-up Jio Institute have received this honor from the private sector institutions.

 After a series of radical transformations in teacher training, UGC’s impending replacement by HECI and now the IoE conferment, the MHRD is surely taking its job seriously.

 With fewer Indian Universities showing up on the global radar, the MHRD’s latest move aims to reverse this trend.
 The IoE institutions will be regulated in a different manner as compared to the rest of the Universities, deemed-to-be Universities, etc. The aim is to select a total of 20 such institutions with 10 each from the public and private sectors to catapult them into the world universities rankings.